Bakr-963/Cloud-Based-Weather-Prediction-AI/README.md

 This project implements machine learning algorithms to predict weather with high accuracy from cloud imagery.
 It's a part of an embedded system involving Raspberry Pi 4 and Google Coral TPU.

 ## Coming Soon
-The code for this Program is currently being finalized and will be available soon.
+The code for this program is currently being finalized and will be available soon.

 ## Technology Stack
 - Machine Learning Algorithms